morojAlh/frontend-nanodegree-arcade-game-1/README.md

   You can play the game from [Here](https://morojalh.github.io/frontend-nanodegree-arcade-game-1/).

+  - You should use the arrows key in the keyboard, to go up, down, left and right.
+  - If you colliding one of the enemies the game will start again.
+  - If you reach the water you will get the congratulations message and the game will start again.

 ## Usage
   - Udacity provided the art assets and game engine for you.
 You can download or clone them from this repository.
 [Here](https://github.com/udacity/frontend-nanodegree-arcade-game).